tboudreaux/GridFire/docs/static/mainpage.md

     member of the `NetworkBuildDepth` enum or an integer.
   - `partition::PartitionFunction`: Partition function used when evaluating detailed balance for inverse rates.
+  - `NetworkConstructionFlags`: A bitwise flag telling the network how to construct itself.
+That is, what reaction types should be used in construction.
+For example one might use `NetworkConstructionFlags::STRONG | NetworkConstructionFlags::BETA_PLUS` to use all strong reactions and β+ decay.
+By Default this is set to use reaclib strong and reaclib weak (no WRL included by default due to current pathological stiffness issues).

 - **setPrecomputation(bool precompute):**
   - Enable/disable caching of reaction rates and stoichiometric data at initialization.